ylaboratory/splitpea/README.md

 Splitpea takes the preprocessed delta PSI values to generate a network with rewired edges (as both a `.pickle` and `.dat` file).
 In our case, we have a delta PSI file for each pancreatic cancer sample.
-Thus we provide splitpea with the directory containing these delta PSI files as well as an output directory for the final networks.
+Thus, we provide Splitpea with the directory containing these delta PSI files as well as an output directory for the final networks.

 ```sh